solita/solita.github.com/_posts/2020-05-25-kinesis-streams-part-1.md

 It's important to understand the differences between the two.
 It's equally important to know what the default values are and to configure the timeout values according to the expected latencies of the services you are using.

-In the case of Kinesis API, the default timeout on an existing socket (the `timeout` configuration) is **2 minutes**.
+In the case of Kinesis API, the default timeout for an existing socket (the `timeout` configuration) is **2 minutes**.
 This means that, by default, AWS SDK will wait for the response for the entire two minutes, before it gives up and retries the request.
 Add to that the default 2 minutes for establishing a new connection and possible retries that follow both of the timeouts, and you get a producer that is stuck for a while waiting for something that might never happen.

 So, it's usually a good idea to configure the timeouts to be considerably shorter than the default values.
 Similarly to the retry configurations, this can be done by setting the HTTP request timeouts for either all the AWS Services using the [Config object](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Config.html):
 ```javascript